Cheesesteaks & Hoagies: Philadelphia's Signature Sandwiches

 • The brisket cheesesteak at Jake’s Sandwich Board can be adorned with either mild provolone and caramelized onions or, less conventionally, wasabi spread and crunchy onions.
 122 S. 12th Street, (215) 922-0102, jakessandwichboard.com

-• Jim’s Steaks has multiple locations, but the classic smell of fried onions wafting down South Street makes that outpost a memorable one.
+• Jim’s Steaks has multiple locations, but the classic smell of fried onions wafting down South Street makes that outpost memorable.
 400 South Street, (215) 928-1911, jimssouthstreet.com

 • A small shack amidst shopping plazas, John’s Roast Pork is frequently cited as one of the city’s top steak spots.
 Its secret weapon?
 A crusty seeded roll.
 14 Snyder Avenue, (215) 463-1951, johnsroastpork.com

-• With rolls from Conshohocken bakery, a plethora of cheese choices, and daily-cut sirloin, Spot Burger’s food cart has been repeatedly named a favorite among cheesesteak lovers.
+• With rolls from Conshohocken bakery, many cheese choices, and daily-cut sirloin, Spot Burger’s food cart has been repeatedly named a favorite among cheesesteak lovers.
 Locations vary, (484) 620-6901, twitter.com/spotburgers

 Best Places To Find A Hoagie: